PMR (Private Mobile Radios)

 How can we get communications facilities?

-1) Scout Communications Teams – some Scout Active Support Units exist to provide support with the communications at events.
+- Scout Communications Teams – Scout Active Support Units can exist to provide support with the communications at events.
 Talk to your ACC Activities to see if your County or a District or Group within your County provides this service.

-3) Hire your kit from communication specialists.
-You can find details via recommendation or searching online.
+- Hire your kit from communication specialists.
+You can find details via recommendation or searching online

 How much does it cost?

 A Communications Team (Regional, County or District) may have equipment valued at tens of thousands of pounds so that they are able to supply a wide range of facilities to the Scouts.
-These teams in general are self-financing and ask for a donation towards the cost of maintenance and renewal.
+These teams in general are self-financing and ask for a donation towards the cost of maintenance, renewal and insurance.

 Why radio use needs to be regulated?